 Q: Why is acting as a fiduciary important?

-A: It means we always put our clients' interests before our own and we take responsibility, for example, from plan sponsors and other fiduciaries for investment decisions.
-That's how we roll and it's our obligation as a fee-only, SEC registered investment adviser under the Investment Advisers Act of 1940.
-It might be confusing because many players in the financial field use the title investment advisor (spelled with an "O" not an "E"), investment consultant, financial planner, etc. Whatever the title, a stockbroker, bank representative or insurance agent who accepts commissions based on the products or services they sell, cannot act as a fiduciary because they operate under a different regulatory standard.
-This allows them to recommend products and services that are "suitable" for clients, but not necessarily the best.
+A: That's just how we roll.
+It means we always put our clients' interests before our own and to offer the best advice.
+It's our obligation as an SEC registered investment adviser under the Investment Advisers Act of 1940.
+It can be confusing for consumers because many players in the financial field who aren't fiduciaries use titles like advisor, consultant, planner, etc. A stockbroker, bank representative or insurance agent who accepts commissions based on the products or services they sell, by definition cannot act as a fiduciary because they operate under a different regulatory standard which allows them to recommend products and services that might be "suitable" for clients, but not necessarily the best.
 The recommendations or products may favor the advisor or their firm over the client.
 That leaves open the door to selling the firm's higher cost and often inferior products.

 Q: How come we don’t advertise our results?